Skip to main content

 We hope that you are having a good summer and we look forward to welcoming you onto the course in September.

-Our first opportunity to meet you will be on Monday the 16th of September at the start of Welcome Week.
-Within this meeting we will be able to talk through the Welcome Week activities and inductions and answer any initial questions.
+On this day there will also be a short welcome meeting where you will meet some of the staff that you will be working with over the coming year.
+You will meet the core team – the Integrated Foundation Year is taught by a range of staff from your course areas, who you will meet in following weeks.
+Within this meeting we will be able to talk through the Welcome Week course activities and answer any initial questions.
 We will be seeing you in small groups so that we can get to know you better and so that we can welcome you properly.

 At the Welcome Meeting we will give you a task to complete and a checklist of things to engage with over the next two weeks.
 Do not worry, it is nothing too taxing.
 We just want to make sure that you get to know about the course and the University as a whole.
 Activities will be designed so that you can meet each other, get to know the campus and learn about other services that the University offers.
+It will also be an opportunity to give you details of the course trip on Tuesday the 16th.
+We will be heading to the Norfolk Coast for the day.

-Below, you will see that we’ve included some suggestions of things you might like to look at before you arrive.
+Below, you will see that we have included some suggestions of things you might like to look at before you arrive.
+Be curious and feed your ideas.
+We are not asking that you look at everything, although you can if you would like to.

 We look forward to seeing you in September.